MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-locked.md

 Before you unlock the page, be aware of the following:

--  The current personalization of the page in the will be cleared, meaning that the page will go back to its original layout and you will have to start from scratch.
+- The current personalization of the page will be cleared.
+The page will go back to its original layout, and you will have to start from scratch.

 - In the [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)], the page will remain as-is and will not be affected by the new personalization changes made in the Business Central client.
-Going forward, the personalization in the [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)] and Business Central client will now be completely separate from each other.
+Going forward, the personalization in the [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)] and Business Central client will be completely separate from each other.

 ## The page is blocked from personalizing